sarahciston/codingcare/posts/cf-unforming.md

 the promise is to transform

 i want the perfect place to write that makes the words come out (right) makes them saleable, understood, makes them change something for good, makes the platform i need for them rise up out of the underbrush, out of the many imperfect platforms i have tried. we cobble together collaborations from "i'll meet you on zoom and slack and this google doc; i'll have all of them open at once on this 13-inch screen, on this 6-inch mobile screen, on this vr elastic screen, these gestures are patented, on this invasive dream where i am at work still even in sleep."
 MOBILE FIRST! the bleakness of platforms is dreamlike, designed to disappear into the way we hold a tool without thinking when it just works, ignoring how it forms the landscape for us (Craeft, Ingold, Hiedegger).
+The platform is designed to disappear.
+Wield a tool without thinking when it 'just works', ignore how it forms the landscape.
+The osage hedges fenced the countryside, their brambles impenetrable, carving up the land and enclosing it to own it.

 The public transit company that runs the trains in Berlin wrote and produced a musical and people paid to go see it and it sold out in minutes and they live streamed it into our homes — now that's cross-platform branding (literally).
 <!-- One of the train lines has been running off schedule for months because of something that translates from German as "cable theft" but I think actually means cable ice?  -->